lammps/lammps/doc/src/Build_extras.rst

 ---------------------------

-Building with the PYTHON package requires you have a Python shared library available on your system, which needs to be a Python 2 version, 2.6 or later.
-Python 3 is not yet supported.
-See lib/python/README for more details.
+Building with the PYTHON package requires you have a Python shared library available on your system, which needs to be a Python 2.7 version or a Python 3.x version.
+See ``lib/python/README`` for more details.

 **CMake build**\ :